iSathyam31/JARVIS-AI-Assistant/README.md

 # Acknowledgments
 - Special thanks to the open-source community for their contributions and inspiration.
 Thank you for using JARVIS!
 We hope it makes your life a little easier and more enjoyable.
-If you have any questions or feedback, don't hesitate to reach out.
+If you have any questions or feedback, don't hesitate to reach out!!